Ditto Biosciences

 Company Overview

-Develops AI-driven 'evolutionary therapies' for autoimmune diseases by mining parasite genomes for immunomodulatory proteins, leveraging a proprietary computational biology platform to discover, predict, and engineer novel protein therapeutics.
+Develops AI-driven "evolutionary therapies" for autoimmune diseases by mining parasite genomes for immunomodulatory proteins, leveraging a proprietary computational biology platform to discover, predict, and engineer novel protein therapeutics.

 Product Roadmap & Public Announcements